Fonyuy45/nova_carter_mpc/README.md

-# Nova Carter MPC Controller
+# Nonlinear MPC Control of the Nova Carter robot

 Model Predictive Control and State Estimation for the NVIDIA Nova Carter differential-drive robot, implemented and validated in MATLAB.